 To be effective, it is best if authors build their platform in stages.
 This will enable them to concentrate upon the design and give them time to learn the ins and outs of each option as well as determine whether the component/site is for them.
 They should not feel under pressure to be everywhere immediately or in fact ever.
 The secret is to discover where they achieve the most effective communication with readers, fans, etc.

 Keeping in mind an author’s platform forms the basis of their public persona it is appropriate to consider the matter of consistency.
-In measure the following may be considered part of branding however, as already stated, author brand will be the subject of the next author related article to be published here.
-Nevertheless, it will help to consider some of the overall principles.
+In measure the following may be considered part of branding nevertheless, it will help to consider some of the overall principles.

 In order to successfully build an awareness authors need to ensure they present an identifiable persona across all outlets: